uwblueprint/social-diversity-for-children/README.md

 ```

 ## Run Locally

-To deploy your database schema run (one-time):
+Reset your database on Heroku and then deploy your database schema run (one-time):

 ```bash
 # Deploy schema.sql to Heroku postgres